-I also work as a counsellor for two other organisations: Somewhere House Somerset, a charity offering affordable counselling in the Sedgemoor area; and Lighthouse Counselling, a service in West Somerset.
+I also have worked as a counsellor for two other organisations: Somewhere House Somerset, a charity offering affordable counselling in the Sedgemoor area; and Lighthouse Counselling, a service in West Somerset.

 Having practised in these settings has helped me develop excellent skills, self awareness and an ability to respond to the varied needs of clients and presenting issues.

 Since 2013, I have been working at Bridgwater College where I have been teaching as part of the counselling training provision at NVQ levels 2, 3, 4 and 5.
-I have also developed a pilot program for students with behavioural, social and emotional needs; this has been a successful program and its challenges have been a great learning experience for me!
+I have also developed a pilot program for students with behavioural, social and emotional needs; this was a successful program and its challenges were a great learning experience for me!